 - duplication facilities which produce compact discs and a wide range of audio files suitable for the web with appropriate sampling rates

-- high volume braille mastering and embossing machinery and facilities at sites in Enfield New South Wales and Kooyong Victoria, also producing large print, electronic text and tactile graphics
+- high volume braille mastering and embossing machinery and facilities which also produce large print, electronic text and tactile graphics

 - secure facilities to produce materials requiring high levels of confidentiality